Grounds for divorce

-United States grounds for divorce
+United States

 In the United States, each state has distinctive reference names for grounds for divorce.

 All states recognize some form of no fault divorce.
 A no fault divorce can be granted on grounds such as irretrievable breakdown of the marriage, irreconcilable differences, incompatibility, or after a period of separation, depending on the state.
 Neither party is held responsible for the failure of the marriage.
 On the other hand, in at fault divorces, one party is asking for a divorce because they claim the other party did something wrong that justifies ending the marriage.
 Grounds for at fault divorce include adultery, cruelty, abandonment, and criminal conviction.

-Grounds for divorce worldwide
+Worldwide view

-Many countries around the world including the United States have grounds for divorce.
-In some countries, some men consider women as property.
-Men can have several concubines and wives.
-If the woman commits adultery, the woman can be executed for the act.
-On the other hand, a husband can commit adultery without punishment.
+Many countries around the world, including the United States, require grounds for divorce.

-Additionally, in Native American societies, adultery is grounds, but other considerations are factored into the divorce equation.
-Those factors, such as laziness, being stingy or temperament are considered important for divorce decisions.
+In some Native American societies, adultery is grounds, but other considerations are factored into the divorce equation.
+Those factors, such as laziness, being stingy or temperamental, are considered important for divorce decisions.

-In more established countries, a frequent issue of family law relates to what situations occur to create cause for fault-based and non-fault-based grounds for divorce.
-Recently, more countries and states accept no-fault grounds for divorce and consider more than just numerous of grounds beyond the typical breakdown of the marriage.
+A frequent issue in family law relates to what situations create grounds for divorce.
+Recently, more and more countries and states have come to not require fault from either party for a marriage to be dissolved.
 Several legal systems do not want to eliminate fault completely and reserve it in limited situations.

-Western countries have adopted other types of divorce laws.
-Some countries, such as Switzerland and Germany, for example, have terminated fault divorce.
-In Germany a divorce is granted if the marriage has broken down.
-There is an irrefutable presumption that the marriage has broken down if the parties have been living apart for one year and both apply for divorce or if the respondent consents to the divorce.
-After a separation period of three years, there is an irrefutable presumption that the marriage has broken down, without any comments being required from the parties to the proceedings.
+Western countries have adopted various types of divorce laws.
+Some countries, such as Switzerland and Germany, no longer require fault to dissolve marriages.
+In Germany, a divorce is granted if the marriage has broken down.
+It is assumed that the marriage has broken down if the parties have been living apart for one year and both apply for divorce or if the respondent consents to the divorce.
+After a separation period of three years, it is assumed that the marriage has broken down, regardless of the positions taken by either party in the proceedings.